Ever try opening a Lithuanian bank account as a non-resident foreigner?

 But, opening a Lithuanian bank account for a non-resident is still 100% possible.

-If you have the right information going in, know which banks (and bankers) to target, and know what to watch out for, account opening can be a breeze.
+If you have the right information going in, know which banks (and bankers) to target, and know what to watch out for, bank account opening can be a breeze.

 But remember… it’s a very sensitive time to open non-resident accounts in Lithuania.